Torch Trust is a Christian charity working together to enable people with sight loss to have fulfilling Christian lives.

 Torch is committed to sharing in both words and actions the love of God shown in Jesus.
 Torch seeks to operate in accordance with the principles taught by the Holy Bible.
 All that Torch does is open to those of all faiths and none.

 Torch is Christian fellowship where blind and sighted people meet on equal terms.
-Some 110 Torch Fellowship Groups meet informally on a monthly basis across the UK, with many more overseas.
+Over 80 independent Torch Groups meet informally on a monthly basis across the UK, with many more overseas.

 - with literature going to 100 countries across the globe.
 Torch is at work in other countries through mutually supportive partnerships with local organisations and individuals.
 Torch has a longstanding involvement in Africa and produces accessible Bibles in African languages at its International base in Malawi.

-Torch has a staff of around 40 people in the UK.
+Torch has a staff of around 25 people in the UK.
 One fifth of the staff are blind or partially sighted people, as are half of the Trustees.
 The main office and production centre is located in Leicestershire.
-Torch operates a Holiday and Retreat Centre in the scenic Sussex countryside and has a staff member based in in Northern Ireland.
+Torch has a staff member based in in Northern Ireland.
 Around 1000 volunteers from across the UK contribute their time to transcription work, the running of Fellowship Groups and much else.

 Torch International is based near Blantyre in Malawi, one of Africa's poorest countries.
 Here a team of five African staff operate a braille unit producing Bibles and other books in African languages.
 Around 60 Torch Fellowship Groups meet in villages across the country and through Torch's AID AFRICA programme much is done to help in practical ways.